October 7, 2025

 First, each group read through case information and terminology related to diagnosis and treatment, and shared information as a team using sticky notes and whiteboards to consider future treatment plans.
 Next, they created a problem list regarding the patient's medical, psychological, and behavioral conditions, compiled specific treatment and recuperation plans, and presented their group plans.
 By viewing patients from the perspectives of various medical professions and sharing their opinions, the participants experienced firsthand the importance of interprofessional communication and multidisciplinary collaboration in a medical team.

-After the group presentations, the students watched a video of a mock multidisciplinary conference based on the same case study, conducted by the Internal Medicine Team at the School of Medicine Hospital.
-The students watched intently as the medical team, consisting of physicians, pharmacists, nurses, clinical laboratory technician, registered dietitians, radiological technologist, and medical social workers, assessed the patient and discussed the treatment and care decision-making process.
+After the group presentations, the students watched a video of a mock multidisciplinary conference based on the same case study, conducted by the Internal Medicine Team at the University School of Medicine.
+The students watched intently as the medical team, consisting of physicians, pharmacists, Clinical laboratory technician, registered dietitians, radiological technologist, and medical social workers, assessed the patient and discussed the treatment and care decision-making process.
 They listened intently, taking notes and comparing their own findings with the discussions at the multidisciplinary conference, which mimicked a real clinical setting.
 Members of the medical team also took to the stage for a Q&A session, offering words of encouragement that "problems that cannot be solved alone can be solved by working together," which deeply resonated with the students.
 Hearing helpful advice directly from a professional perspective provided a valuable opportunity to learn about the significance of Team Medical Care and multidisciplinary collaboration, as well as future career paths.

 Going forward, our university will continue to support each student in honing their own expertise, working together with related professionals, and growing into medical professionals who continually consider what medical care is best for patients.
 We will also enhance our inter-faculty, multi-disciplinary education to cultivate personnel who can immediately contribute to Team Medical Care that has become essential in modern medicine.